puran1/World_Population_by_Country/README.md

 9. Correlation Matrix

-  	 We use Pearson Correlation Coefficients to determine linear dependency between two features/columns.
+  	 We use Pearson Correlation Coefficients to determine linear relationship between two features/columns.
 Columns area and landAreaKm are linearly
      dependent. worldPercentage and all the population columns by year are linearly dependent. density and densityMi are linearly dependent.
 Finally, all the columns for population by year are linearly dependent on each other.
+For the above dependent features, Pearson Correlation Coefficients are greater than 0.90.